zenicek/creativeWidgetsClient/README.md

 # creativeWdigets

-Wdiget program that helps you to create interactive widgets and engage with your readers even more
+Widget program that helps you to create interactive widgets and engage with your readers even more